Birmingham and Derby Junction Railway

-The Birmingham and Derby Junction Railway was a British railway company.
+The Birmingham and Derby Junction Railway (B&DJR) was a British railway company.
 From Birmingham it connected at Derby with the North Midland Railway and the Midland Counties Railway at what became known as the Tri Junct Station.
 It now forms part of the main route between the West Country and the North East.

 Origins

 Although Birmingham was served by an extensive canal network (indeed, it is suggested they were a factor in its growth as an engineering centre), there were technical problems since Birmingham was on rising ground.